gersteinlab/SVFX/README.md

 # SVFX: Using Random Forests to Prioritize Structural Variants

 SVFX is a machine leraning based tool to assign pathogenic score to large deletions and duplications.
-This framework is highly flexible and can be easily extended to other SV categories and diseases.

 ## necessary python package installations:
 pip install scikit-allel